evodify/evodify.github.io/_posts/2018-08-30-genomic-variant-calling-pipeline.md

 mv WCRO84_* WCRO84
 ```

-<p>This enables to generate intermediate files, which are then used for joint genotyping in an efficient way. <code>tabix</code> is necessary to index the compressed file for the GATK compatability in the next steps.</p>
+<p>This enables to generate intermediate files, which are then used for joint genotyping in an efficient way. <code>tabix</code> is necessary to index the compressed file for the GATK compatibility in the next steps.</p>

 <p>At this step, I also create sample specific directories and move all the files into the sample's own directory.
 This helps to keep the order when you work with many files.</p>